SwissDataScienceCenter/renku/docs/README.md

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

-Another useful command is `npm run clear` (accompanied with a server restart) which purges the locally cached and built static files when significant changes are made but they do not show up on the development server.
+Another useful command is `npm run clear` (accompanied by a server restart) which purges the locally cached and built static files when significant changes are made, but they do not show up on the development server.

 ## Updating documentation